Garth Davis: Biography

 In 2019, Davis teamed up with See-Saw Films joint directors Emile Sherman and Iain Canning in a new production company called I AM THAT, with Samantha Lang as head of development.

-In August 2020, it was announced that Davis would direct an as yet untitled sequel to Tron: Legacy, for Walt Disney Pictures.
+In August 2020, it was announced that Davis would direct a sequel to Tron: Legacy, titled Tron: Ares for Walt Disney Pictures.
+In January 2023, it was announced that Joachim Rønning would instead direct the film.

 In April 2022, Screen Australia announced funding for Immersion, a science fiction drama TV series to be directed by Davis, written by Matt Vesely (Aftertaste) and executive produced by Emile Sherman (The King's Speech) and director/producer Samantha Lang.